Yushi-Hu/Multilingual-AWE/README.md

 ### Dependencies
 python 3.7, pytorch 1.3, h5py, numpy, scipy, tensorboard

-(not supported in python 3.8, will fix later)
+(not supported in python 3.8 so far, will fix later)

 ### Phone Set
 The json file for all the X-SAMPA phones are in `subwords_to_ids.json`